-Linux is a very popular operating system among security researchers and network administrators.
+Linux is a prevalent operating system among security researchers and network administrators.
 It is very similar to Windows and Mac OS, but it is way much faster and flexible.
 This is the reason why most companies use Linux OS in their servers and apps.
-Many of Them also recommend Linux for programming and for web developing.
-However Linux is not very user-friendly, and that why people prefer to use Linux Distros.
+Many of Them also recommend Linux for programming and web development.
+However, Linux is not very user-friendly, and that why people prefer to use Linux Distros.

 These Linux Distros are great overall packages in terms of features and user interface.
-There are distros for all kind of stuff.
-For eg, programming, web developing, gaming, hacking centric, machine learning, normal user Distro etc. The point is, using Linux distros you can taste a new OS every single time.
-There are thousands of Linux distributions out there you can choose any distro according to your need.
+There are distros for all kinds of stuff.
+E.g., programming, web developing, gaming, hacking centric, machine learning, normal user Distro, etc. The point is, using Linux distros, you can taste a new OS every single time.
+There are thousands of Linux distributions out there.
+You can choose any distro according to your need.

-List of Top 10 Best Linux Distros For Programming & Developers in 2020:-
+List of Best Linux Distros For Programming & Developers in 2020:-

 Here are some great Linux distros you can try if you’re using Linux for the very first time.
 And yes, you will find them very fascinating and similar to Windows or Mac OS.